Grocery & Supermarkets

 Approximate net recovery on cost

-Meanwhile, Walmart is quickly advancing its grocery business to compete with Amazon.
-Groceries are the biggest traffic driver to Walmart’s stores, comprising more than half of its over $500 billion in annual sales.
+Meanwhile, Walmart is quickly advancing its grocery business to compete with Amazon, adding perks like “life-changing” free pickup within four hours for online orders and a $10 credit for customer referrals.
+Grocery pickup is now available in nearly 2,100 Walmart locations, with delivery available in nearly 600 locations.
+Groceries are the biggest traffic driver to Walmart’s stores, comprising more than half of its over $500 billion in sales in 2018.
 Walmart is redesigning its stores and employing a strategy to offer cheaper and more convenient ways to buy groceries for its low- and middle-income customer base.
 The plan appears to be working so far with Walmart’s grocery sales growth at a nine-year high according to information from CNN Business.
-Walmart maintains that its extensive store geography is its most effective weapon against Amazon.
-Although Amazon bought Whole Foods last year to establish its brick and mortar presence, it cannot easily replicate an expansive store base across the world.
-With 490 stores in North America and the United Kingdom, Whole Foods continues to appeal to a much narrower segment of the natural and organic grocery market.
-Walmart’s 3,275 existing supercenters’ proximity to shoppers gives the company a significant advantage over its grocery competition, including other mass merchandisers like Target, which has also increased its focus on fresh and other groceries in the past year to stay competitive.
+Walmart maintains that its extensive store geography is its biggest advantage over Amazon.
+Although Amazon bought Whole Foods to establish its brick and mortar presence, it cannot easily replicate Walmart’s expansive store base across the world.
+With 490 stores in North America and the United Kingdom, Whole Foods appeals to a much narrower segment of the natural and organic grocery market.
+Walmart’s 3,568 existing U.S. supercenters’ proximity to shoppers gives the company a significant advantage over its grocery competition, including other mass merchandisers like Target, which has also increased its focus on fresh and other groceries in the past year to stay competitive.

 Category demand drives recovery: Specific categories for grocery retailers can drive significantly higher or lower gross recovery rates depending upon customer demand and level of inventory availability.
 The highest-recovering categories include high-turning categories such as meat, deli/prepared foods, dairy, bakery, and produce.
 These categories typically sell through very quickly in a disposition event.
 Managing the discounts on slower-selling categories once the major perishable categories are sold through is critical to maintaining customer interest in “re-shopping” the sale beyond the opening days.
 High-turning dry grocery sub-categories such as branded staples including crackers, cookies, and pasta, along with infant formula and popular branded health and beauty products, typically require less discounting to sell through regardless of season.
 Conversely, grocery sub-categories including spices and kitchenware are typically in lower demand and require additional discounting to sell through in an accelerated time frame.